hadilq/RxLifecycleHandler/README.md

     }
 }
 ```
-Here, you may noticed the extra parentheses above, or you noticed that we didn't passe the
+Here, you may noticed the extra parentheses above, or you may noticed that we didn't passe the
 `Activity` or `Fragment` to the `observe` method.
 In both cases, read the last sentence again!
 Because they're related to each other, which means in this library we preferred to avoid writing
-`this` to pass the `Activity` or `Fragment` in trade off of having odd position of parentheses.
+`this` to pass the `Activity` or `Fragment` directly in trade off of having odd position of parentheses.

 Any way, in case you want to use this library out of `MVVM` architectural pattern, you can use it
  as follows.
 ```kotlin